AR Cinema: London Movie Scenes on iPhone

 The mechanism is simple.
 Combine three inputs into one immediate reward: location, temperature, and a redeemable code.

 The app checks local weather.
 It then generates a redemption code tied to nearby participating pubs.
 Price sensitivity is built into the rule set.
 As temperature rises, the customer’s price drops.
+This is dynamic pricing in its simplest form: a discount rule that updates automatically based on a measurable condition.

 That turns “checking the weather” into “moving into the selling space”.